Facundo Bueso Sanllehí: Other Organizations

-Facundo Bueso represented the University of Puerto Rico in the Oak Ridge Institute of Nuclear Studies.
+Facundo Bueso represented the University of Puerto Rico in the Oak Ridge Associated Universities.
 This Institute gathered 35 universities of the south of the USA.
 Facundo Bueso was selected as Councilor for Oak Ridge Institute of Nuclear Studies (1951).
 Together with other Faculty, Facundo Bueso organized the 10th Regional Symposium from the Oak Ridge Institute of Nuclear Studies at the University of Puerto Rico, Río Piedras (January 24–25, 1957) and Mayagüez (January 28, 1957).
-Dr. Lewis L. Strauss, President of the U.S. Atomic Energy Commission attended this Symposium.
+Dr. Lewis L. Strauss, President of the United States Atomic Energy Commission attended this Symposium.

 Facundo Bueso was a consultant for the Civil Defense of Puerto Rico.
 He wrote an article "Estudios sobre lluvia Radioactiva Puerto Rico."

 Death

-Facundo Bueso died on January 24, 1960, due to a motor boat accident 3–5 miles off the coast of the Isla Verde.
+Facundo Bueso died on January 24, 1960, in a motorboat accident 3–5 miles off the coast of the Isla Verde.
 Three persons were in the boat: Facundo Bueso, Kiko Pesquera and Roberto Ramos López.
 The conditions in the ocean were rough and the boat was overturned.
 They were near some coral reefs.
 Facundo Bueso was rescued by Santiago Panzardi but he was unconscious and had severe contusions on his forehead.
 He was taken to the Presbyterian Hospital and declared dead upon arrival.
 Only Kiko Pesquera survived the boating accident.
 This event impacted the people of Puerto Rico.
 The Puerto Rico Legislature, the House of Representatives and the Senate, expressed their grief and observed a minute of silence in memory of Facundo Bueso.
 His burial took place on January 25, 1960, with a funeral procession that started at the Faculty of Natural Sciences at the University of Puerto Rico.
 The Chancellor, all the Faculty, University administration staff, thousands of students, representatives of cultural circles, scientists, government officials and others participated of the funeral procession.
-His remains were buried at "Cementerio Buxeda Memorial" in Cupey.
+His remains were buried at "Buxeda Memorial Park Cemetery" in Río Piedras.